tmtsoftware/esw-ts/docs/src/main/services/logging-service/logging-service.md

 # Logging Service

-@extref:[Logging Service](ts-docs:interfaces/clients.loggingservice.html) provides the Http Interface to be able to log into a component.
+Logging Service provides the Http Interface to be able to log into a component.

+Type definition for the logging Service interface can be found @extref[here](ts-docs:interfaces/clients.loggingservice.html)

 ## Creation of Logging Service